-Sen Lang, through a "variable interest entity" structure (described in more detail below under "VIE Structure") of contractual rights held by its wholly-owned subsidiary Beijing Langlang Runfeng Biotechnology Co., Ltd., a wholly foreign owned enterprise with limited liability organized and existing under the laws of the People's Republic of China (the "PRC") (the "PRC Subsidiary"), has full economic benefit and management control over, and is consolidated for accounting purposes with, Senlang Biotechnology Co.
-Ltd., a PRC domestic company with limited liability organized and existing under the laws of the PRC (the "OpCo" or "SenlangBio").
-SenlangBio is mainly engaged in the business of research and development in relation to CAR-T cell therapy, immune cell therapy and related drug development.
-SenlangBio is owned 100% by certain of the Sen Lang Beneficial Shareholders.
-A wholly-owned subsidiary of SenlangBio, Shijiazhuang Senlang Medical Laboratory Co., Ltd., a company with limited liability organized and existing under the laws of the PRC ("SenlangBio Clinical Laboratory") is engaged in the business of testing of immunology, serology and molecular genetics specialties for patients, including hematology-tumor diagnostics and testing prior to clinical trials for cell therapy.
-For a more detailed discussion of the business of SenlangBio and SenlangBio Clinical Laboratory, please see the section entitled "Information about SenlangBio."
+Both before and immediately after the Acquisition, Avalon was not and will not become a Chinese operating company, but will remain as a Delaware corporation.
+Sen Lang BVI, the company Avalon is seeking to acquire, is a BVI holding company with its operations conducted by its subsidiaries and through contractual arrangements with variable interest entities ("VIEs") based in China.
+Sen Lang BVI, through the VIE structure (described in more detail in the section of the accompanying proxy statement titled "The Acquisition-The VIE Structure") of contractual rights held by its wholly-owned subsidiary Beijing Langlang Runfeng Biotechnology Co., Ltd., a wholly foreign owned enterprise with limited liability organized and existing under the laws of the People's Republic of China (the "PRC") (the "PRC Subsidiary"), has full economic benefit and management control over, and is consolidated for accounting purposes with, Senlang Biotechnology Co., Ltd., a PRC domestic company with limited liability organized and existing under the laws of the PRC (the "OpCo" or "SenlangBio"), however, the PRC Subsidiary is a holding company and is not a Chinese operating company.
+SenlangBio operates its business in China and is mainly engaged in the business of research and development in relation to CAR-T cell therapy, immune cell therapy and related drug development.
+SenlangBio is owned 100% by certain of the Sen Lang BVI Beneficial Shareholders.
+A wholly-owned subsidiary of SenlangBio, Shijiazhuang Senlang Medical Laboratory Co., Ltd., a company with limited liability organized and existing under the laws of the PRC ("SenlangBio Clinical Laboratory") operates its business in China and is engaged in the business of testing of immunology, serology and molecular genetics specialties for patients, including hematology-tumor diagnostics and testing prior to clinical trials for cell therapy.
+For a more detailed discussion of the business of SenlangBio and SenlangBio Clinical Laboratory, please see the section entitled "Information about Senlan